-Maggie Cook is a shareholder on Godfrey & Kahn’s litigation team and member of the Labor & Employment Litigation, Non-Competition and Trade Secret, and Financial Services Litigation practice groups.
+Maggie Cook is a shareholder on Godfrey & Kahn’s Litigation team and member of the Labor & Employment Litigation, Non-Compete & Trade Secrets, and Financial Services Litigation practices.
 She litigates a variety of complex commercial disputes that arise in the business context, including breach of contract actions, business torts, employment litigation, consumer protection laws, and real estate and construction litigation.
 Maggie has achieved successful outcomes litigating in state and federal courts and before various administrative agencies.
+She is licensed to practice in Wisconsin, Michigan, and Illinois.

 Maggie maintains an active labor and employment litigation practice.
 She represents employers in wage-and-hour class and collective actions, defends individual discrimination, harassment, and retaliation claims, and regularly litigates restrictive covenant agreements, trade secret theft, wage claims, and termination disputes.